hashtagd3v/WGU_C195_Appointment_Scheduling_App/README.md

 # WGU_C195_Appointment_Scheduling_App SOFTWARE II - ADVANCED JAVA CONCEPTS — C195
 This is an app that lets you schedule and manage appointments and customers.
-Connected to a mySQL database.
+Connected to a mySQL database. mySQL DB in code no longer exist.
+Will need to set up a new DB.

 SCENARIO:
 You are working for a software company that has been contracted to develop a GUI-based scheduling desktop application.